(Last Update: 05/17/2025)

 For example, OEKO-TEX Standard 100 addresses a wider range of substances than CertiPUR-US.
 Understanding the scope of each certification can help you pick the one that best suits your needs.

-Another pitfall is the misconception that "natural" or "eco-friendly" automatically means certified.
 These terms are often used loosely and don't necessarily meet official certifications' stringent ecological and social criteria.
 So, beware of "greenwashing," claims of eco-friendliness that may be exaggerated or untrue.

 Lastly, please keep in mind partial certifications.
 Sometimes, only a portion of the used mattress materials (like the cover) is certified, while the rest needs to meet the standard.